 In 2011, Mr. Pino was selected by Patent Buddy as one of the Top Patent Prosecutors nationally in the pharmaceutical/biotechnology area.

 Representative clients include Bristol-Myers Squibb, Amylin Pharmaceuticals, AstraZeneca LLP, Hoffmann-LaRoche AG, Anadys Pharmaceuticals, and NPS Pharmaceuticals, wherein Mr. Pino manages the patent portfolios for Byetta®, Bydureon®, Symlin®, Sensipar®, Setrobuvir, and numerous other drug candidates in various phases of development or clinical trials.
 He has also led or responded to many due diligence investigations involving these clients.

 Mr. Pino regularly participates in contentious proceedings before the United States Patent and Trademark Office, patent oppositions before the European Patent Office, and patent annullity/infringement actions in foreign forums.
 He often works closely with recognized experts to prepare declarations or offer testimony in various legal forums.

 Earlier in his career Mr. Pino was involved in patent litigation, including significant experience with ANDA litigations and Section 337 proceedings before the International Trade Commission.

-Mark’s technical background covers subject matter involving small molecules, pharmaceuticals, organic chemistry, cell and biochemical assays, inorganics, and fluorpolymers.
-Prior to becoming a patent attorney, he worked as a Medicinal Chemist at Agouron Pharmaceuticals, and contributed to the discovery of Viracept®, an anti-HIV inhibitor.
+Mr. Pino’s technical background covers subject matter involving pharmaceuticals, small molecule and protein formulations (including delayed-release, polymer matrixes), peptides, crystalline forms, syringes, transdermal delivery, implantable devices, manufacturing processes, cell and biochemical assays, inorganics, and polymers.
+Prior to becoming a patent attorney, he worked as a medicinal chemist at Agouron Pharmaceuticals, and contributed to the discovery of Viracept®, an anti-HIV inhibitor.